 “On Saturday night, I went for a meal at the Hotel Victoria, and I was interested to see that there was a pianist, but I was totally unprepared for the impact that his music would have on the whole experience.
 Every hour or so, Bill Kibby would start with relaxing yet intriguing arrangements of some recent tunes, then go backwards through my lifetime and beyond, to Victorian songs and some which I imagine were Georgian, but these were not stuffy classical dirges, they were bright, vibrant songs that stimulated good-humoured debates between staff and customers about what they were called, when they were written, who recorded them etc..
 It was a lovely meal, and when I got home, my brain was still buzzing with the stimulus, and I couldn’t escape the impression that Bill had peered inside my brain, and played every one of my favourite tunes.
 Incredible!” – Janet

-I have recently become involved in providing music for people with memory problems, because music can often stimulate memories when other things fail.
+Until we moved, I was involved in providing music for people with memory problems, because music can often stimulate memories when other things fail.
 The facebook page for standrewsmemoryclub has more information about their project.
-In March, I did a recital at Great Yarmouth Minster, on a mixture of instruments, in aid of the organ fund, and was delighted to hear that I produced larger donations per person than other players.
-I was back there on 30th August 2.30pm for a different kind of gig, appearing alongside a soul singer, before my own spot on piano, mandolin, bouzouki and guitar.
+In March 2016, I did a recital at Great Yarmouth Minster, on a mixture of instruments, in aid of the organ fund, and was delighted to hear that I produced larger donations per person than other players.
+I was back there in August for a different kind of gig, appearing alongside a soul singer, before my own spot on piano, mandolin, bouzouki and guitar.
 Click on the Minster link near the top of the page.

 “I couldn’t believe that Bill could just stand in at an hour’s notice and lead the gig so well on guitar” - John